Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 7. Don’t forget the Aesthetic

-Whether you like it or not, your product will get judged by its cover so it’s important to make a good first impression.
+Whether you like it or not, your product will get judged by its cover, so it’s essential to make a good first impression.

 8. Be Intuitive